 The Fifth Trimester: The Working Mom’s Guide to Style, Sanity and Success After Baby by Lauren Smith Brody

 Many Bend + Bloom teachers have amazing skills to offer outside of yoga.

 Tina Goldstein: Postpartum Doula + Breastfeeding Counselor

-Lara Kohn Thompson: Pre and Post Natal Massage and Craniosacral Therapist, Perinatal Trainer and Educator
+Lara Kohn Thompson: Pre and Post Natal Massage and Craniosacral Therapist, Post Natal Physical Training and care, Perinatal Trainer and Educator

 Lena DeGloma: Pre and Post Natal Massage, Birth Doula, CLC, Childbirth Educator + Herbalist

 Denise McDonald: Int’l Board Certified Lactation Consultant

 TJ Halliday: Yoga for Anxiety, Depression, Trauma + Loss